vroslmend/check-the-card-game-v2/README.md

 *   **XState for All Client-Side State**: The `client/` uses a single, root XState machine (`uiMachine.ts`) to manage all client-side state.
 This includes complex UI interaction sequences (e.g., multi-step abilities), orchestrating game actions, and holding the `ClientCheckGameState` received from the server.
 This provides a robust and centralized state management solution.
 *   **Framer Motion for All Animations**: All visual animations, especially card movements (using `layoutId`), transitions, and UI effects, are handled by Framer Motion, driven by states from the `uiMachine`.
 *   **shadcn/ui for Core UI Components**: Base UI elements (buttons, modals, inputs) are built using shadcn/ui for speed, consistency, and accessibility, styled with Tailwind CSS.
+*   **Robust Error Recovery Mechanism**: Both client and server implement sophisticated error recovery mechanisms using XState's error handling capabilities:
+    *   **Server-side**: Handles edge cases like empty deck, disconnections, and other errors with automatic retry and recovery strategies.
+    *   **Client-side**: Implements automatic reconnection attempts with configurable parameters and clear user feedback.
+    *   **Bidirectional Error Communication**: Errors on either side are properly communicated and logged for debugging.

 ## ⚙️ Setup and Installation